How To Make Any Guitar Lick Sound Better, Faster And Cleaner In 10 Minutes

 Playing on the neck pickup feels very different from playing through the bridge pickup.

-Your goal is to play any lick equally well on the neck pickup and the bridge pickup.
+Your goal is to play guitar fast and clean equally well on the neck pickup and the bridge pickup during solos.

-Your goal is to play your lick equally well on the neck pickup and the bridge pickup.
+Your goal is to play guitar fast equally well on the neck pickup and the bridge pickup.

 Step 6: Play your guitar lick using double picking (this means pick every note 2 times) for 3 repetitions from beginning to end.

-Double picking makes it harder to play the lick accurately, because your picking hand moves twice as fast as the fretting hand.
+Double picking makes it harder to play guitar fast with accuracy, because your picking hand moves twice as fast as the fretting hand.

 Step 7: Play your guitar lick unplugged for 3 repetitions (from beginning to end).

-Yes, turn your amp off and play your lick on an unplugged guitar.
-Do your best to articulate every note clearly.
+Turn your amp off and play guitar fast without distortion.
+Do your best to articulate every note clearly during the guitar lick.

 Repeat steps 2-7 for 10-20 minutes.
-Then either move on to practice something else or increase your speed by 5-10 beats per minute and go through all the steps again.
+Then practice another guitar lick or increase your speed by 5-10 beats per minute and go through the steps again.

 Keep track of your 2-hand synchronization top speed.
-This is the fastest speed at which you can play your lick by double picking every note.
-As that speed goes up, you will be able to play your lick faster, easier and more accurately.
+This is the fastest speed at which you can play your guitar lick by double picking every note.
+As that speed goes up, your guitar playing becomes faster, easier and more accurately.

 About Tom Hess: Tom Hess is a guitar teacher, music career mentor and guitar teacher trainer.
 He teaches rock guitar lessons online to students from all over the world and conducts instructional live guitar training events attended by musicians from over 50 countries.